Calciumdibromid/CaBr2/webserver/README.md

 In order to build the webserver you must first install [rust](https://www.rust-lang.org/tools/install).

-If you want to generate PDFs hava a look at the [wkhtmltopdf section in the frontend README](../frontend/README.md#wkhtmltopdf)
+If you want to generate PDFs have a look at the [wkhtmltopdf section in the frontend README](../frontend/README.md#wkhtmltopdf)

 The webserver will be built with all features enabled by default with the following command: